andersthorstadboe/project-3-fys-stk4155/README.md

 In this project, I have focused on an approach commonly called _Physics-Informed Neural Networks_ (PINNs), which can be seen as a specialization of a standard, fully-connected _Feed-Forward Neural Network_ (FFNN).
 The PINNs uses information from the PDEs to create a generative model that is able to predict the behavior of the physical system.

 My aim is to show how two different approaches of implementing a PINN perform against a FDM implementation that solves the unsteady wave and diffusion equations in up to two spatial dimensions.
-The PINN-implementations are based on chapter 15 in ([]()) and the companion programs to the paper ([]()).
+The PINN-implementations are based on chapter 15 in ([Ch.15, FYS-STK3155/4155](https://compphysics.github.io/MachineLearning/doc/LectureNotes/_build/html/chapter11.html)) and the companion programs to the paper ([M. Raissi et.al.](https://maziarraissi.github.io/PINNs/)).
 Both uses an _automatic differentiation_ approach for computing gradients and derivatives.
 The latter also uses the extensive _TensorFlow_-library when creating and training the network, while the former uses my own implementations to do the same.

 For the PINNs, I will also show how different hyperparameters and the network structure choices impact the solution, as well as the choices related to different activation functions.
 For verification of both the PINN- and FDM- approach, I am using known analytical solutions to the two PDEs to compute performance metrics like the global error.